GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 2. Log onto your AWS account using an account that has admin access (preferebly an IAM alias and not your root account).
     - Update the attached <i>api_auth.cfg</i> with your AWS <i>Access Key ID</i> and <i>Secret Access Key</i>.
     - In order to run this project, certain AWS services could not be executed in Northen California.
-Thus, I set the region to US West (Oregon).
+Thus, I set the region to US-West-2 (Oregon).

-3. Create a Cloud9 IDE instance (in this example: twitterBot) using default options:<br>
+3. Create a Cloud9 IDE instance (in this example: <i>twitterBot</i>) using default options:<br>
-    - <i>t2.micro (1 GiB RAM + 1 vCPU)</i>
+    - t2.micro (1 GiB RAM + 1 vCPU)
       Free-tier eligible.
 Ideal for educational users and exploration.
     - Amazon Linux
     - Use your default VPC and subnet. </li><br>